 Thomas L. Shriner, Jr. is a partner with Foley & Lardner LLP.
-Mr. Shriner concentrates his practice in commercial and public law litigation and has an extensive appellate practice in both state and federal courts.
-He also has substantial experience in the bankruptcy courts and regularly speaks on creditor-debtor law subjects.
-Mr. Shriner is a member of the firm’s Business Litigation & Dispute Resolution, Appellate, and Bankruptcy & Business Reorganizations Practices.
+Tom concentrates his practice in commercial, corporate, and public law litigation and has an extensive appellate practice in both state and federal courts.
+He also has substantial experience in the bankruptcy courts.
+Tom is a member of the firm’s Business Litigation & Dispute Resolution, Appellate, and Bankruptcy & Business Reorganizations Practices.

-Mr. Shriner has litigated disputes over business acquisitions and shareholder disputes.
+Tom has litigated disputes over business acquisitions and shareholder disputes.
 He represents banks in lender liability and loan participation cases.
-He has litigated trade secrets and agreements not to compete; pension, insurance, and dealership disputes; real estate and water rights cases; and a variety of claims under the UCC (including sales, bank deposits, secured transactions, and letters of credit).
-Mr. Shriner’s public law experience includes defendants' and plaintiffs' cases under the major civil rights statutes, including defending large class actions, and several plaintiffs’ cases under the Fair Housing Act.
+He has litigated agreements not to compete; pension, insurance, and dealership disputes; real estate and water rights cases; and a variety of claims under the UCC.
+Tom’s public law experience includes defendants' and plaintiffs' cases under the major civil rights statutes, including defending large class actions, and several plaintiffs’ cases under the Fair Housing Act.

-Mr. Shriner has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-Mr. Shriner has also been named Best Lawyers® 2011, 2013 and 2015 Milwaukee Bet-the-Company Litigator of the Year and 2012 Milwaukee Litigation – Banking & Finance Lawyer of the Year, and has been selected by his peers for inclusion in The Best Lawyers in America® for the past 25 years.
-He has attained the top ranking in general commercial litigation from Chambers USA: America’s Leading Business Lawyers (2003-2020), he was selected for inclusion in the 2005-2016 Wisconsin Super Lawyers® lists, and he was recognized as a "Local Litigation Star" in Benchmark Litigation (2018).
-Mr. Shriner was named as a 2010 Leader in the Law by the Wisconsin Law Journal.
-This program recognizes leading practitioners and judges throughout Wisconsin based on a variety of achievement criteria, including leadership and vision.
+Tom has attained the top ranking in general commercial litigation from Chambers USA: America’s Leading Lawyers for Business (2003-2021), he was selected for inclusion in the 2005-2016 Wisconsin Super Lawyers® lists, and he was recognized as a "Local Litigation Star" in Benchmark Litigation (2018).
+Tom was named as a 2010 Leader in the Law by the Wisconsin Law Journal.

-In 2009, Mr. Shriner received the Myron L. Gordon Lifetime Achievement Award from the Eastern District of Wisconsin Bar Association and the Walter J. Cummings Award from the Chicago Chapter of the Federal Bar Association, for his pro bono work in the Seventh Circuit.
-In 2011, Mr. Shriner received the John Paul Stevens Pro Bono and Public Service Award from the Seventh Circuit Bar Association.
+In 2009, Tom received the Myron L. Gordon Lifetime Achievement Award from the Eastern District of Wisconsin Bar Association and the Walter J. Cummings Award from the Chicago Chapter of the Federal Bar Association, for his pro bono work in the Seventh Circuit.
+In 2011, Tom received the John Paul Stevens Pro Bono and Public Service Award from the Seventh Circuit Bar Association.
 In 2015, the American Inns of Court Foundation gave him its Professionalism Award for the Seventh Circuit.

-Mr. Shriner is member of the American Bar Association.
+Tom is member of the American Bar Association.
 He is a past president of the Seventh Circuit Bar Association.
-Mr. Shriner is a fellow of the American College of Trial Lawyers, the American Bar Foundation, and the Wisconsin Law Foundation.
+Tom is a fellow of the American College of Trial Lawyers, the American Bar Foundation, and the Wisconsin Law Foundation.

 He is a member of the board of curators of the Wisconsin Historical Society.
-Mr. Shriner is an adjunct professor of law at Marquette University Law School, where he has co-taught advanced civil procedure, federal courts, and a Supreme Court seminar with Dean Joseph D. Kearney.
-Mr. Shriner is a member of the Wisconsin Judicial Council, a statutorily authorized body that seeks to advance law reform in areas that affect the courts and judicial process, and he serves as chair of its Evidence and Civil Procedure committee.
+Tom is an adjunct professor of law at Marquette University Law School, where he has co-taught advanced civil procedure, federal courts, and a Supreme Court seminar with Dean Joseph D. Kearney.
+Tom is a member of the Wisconsin Judicial Council, a statutorily authorized body that seeks to advance law reform in areas that affect the courts and judicial process, and he serves as chair of its Evidence and Civil Procedure committee.